-Distance Education: The mission of the Distance Education Department is to provide leadership of the distance education program; provide excellent service to students, faculty, and staff; maintain the online learning management system; ensure quality and integrity within the instructional process; provide appropriate and secure access; and promote innovative methods to support and enhance teaching and learning.
+Distance Education: The mission of the Distance Learning Department is to provide leadership of the distance education program; provide excellent service to students, faculty, and staff; maintain the online learning management system; ensure quality and integrity within the instructional process; provide appropriate and secure access; and promote innovative methods to support and enhance teaching and learning.

 Distance education offerings at Central Carolina Technical College utilize one or more technologies to deliver instruction to students who are separated from the instructor by time or distance.
 These methods may include the use of electronic learning management systems for online and hybrid delivery of courses and/or Web or videoconferencing technologies.
 Central Carolina’s distance education courses provide regular and substantive interaction between the students and the instructor, either synchronously or asynchronously.

 All distance education courses at CCTC provide regular and substantive interaction between the students and the instructor, either synchronously or asynchronously, and provide the same student learning outcomes as its traditional counterpart.
 It should be noted that distance education courses are recommended for students who possess the requisite technology skills and personal learning behaviors.

 Online Courses: Online or Internet courses are taught online using our online learning management system, D2L.
 Online courses are designated by a “D” section.
 For example, ENG 101 D20 is taught online.
 An online section does not have a scheduled on-campus class.
 You may be required to utilize a webcam and microphone with proctoring software.
 You will need to plan to spend a good deal of time online, reading, and completing assignments.
 You will access your online course through myCCTC or by direct login to D2L.